Satish8124/devops/README.md

-# devops
+# It is my Devops Notes
-its my devops learning stage
+Iam Learning Devops through Abishak Viramalla. it Teaching execlient